swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 ```
 ![](/assets/img/js-image-gallery/console-table-1st-example-0.png)

-That's our starting poing, let's select next image three times and see how our gallery handles that
+That's our starting point, let's select the next image three times and see how our gallery handles that

 ![](/assets/img/js-image-gallery/console-table-1st-example-1.png)
 ![](/assets/img/js-image-gallery/console-table-1st-example-2.png)
 ![](/assets/img/js-image-gallery/console-table-1st-example-3.png)

 Can you see that?
 When currentIndex is equal to 3 -which is the last element.
-The gallery outputs two time 'a', 'a'.
+The gallery outputs two times 'a', 'a'.
 And why it's that?

 Focus on our logic:
  - we obtain gallery by calling *getGalleryIndexes* first